PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-02-how-to-virtualise-sequoia.md

 The Desktop is the perfect download folder.
 Trust me on this one.
 It’s the place where a lot of sane people are actually saving their files.

-> Apple’s command-line tools are like jazz musicians — they _almost_ follow the rules, but then throw in a surprise extension just to keep you on your toes.
+> Apple’s command-line tools are like jazz musicians, they _almost_ follow the rules, but then throw in a surprise extension just to keep you on your toes.

 The `hdiutil` is one of those tools that suffer a bit from _Apple-ism_ and it will hard code `.cdr`as the file extension.
 If you tried to name the file `Sequoia.iso` in the command above, it will now be called `Sequoia.iso.cdr`.
 Let’s change the filename from `.cdr` to `.iso` by typing the following: